flavienbwk/aws-terraform-ansible-kvm-hadoop/README.md

 # aws-terraform-ansible-kvm-hadoop

-A sample project to install Hadoop on KVM with Ansible, on AWS machines instanciated by Terraform.
+A sample project to install Hadoop on KVM with Ansible, on AWS machines instantiated by Terraform.

 Here is an example of HDFS storage cluster running with this project.